What is website visitor tracking?

 Tracking visitor session history and web page activity is a major part of the lead scoring features of these tools.

-What This Form of Visitor Tracking is NOT About
+What B2B Visitor Tracking is Not About

 For most solutions in this category, anonymous visitor identification is not about following users around the web, recording personal activity from one website to another via persistent tracking cookies, etc.